-I saw a meme which said, ‘Can you tell me where the reset button is for 2020, as I’d like to start it again?’
+I saw a meme that said, ‘Can you tell me where the reset button is for 2020, as I’d like to start it again?’
 2020 has been tough on many levels.
 As someone who used to head up an HR team, I have felt for my fellow professionals.
-Not only have they had to deal with the legal issues which lockdown and furloughing has brought, some now face having to make people redundant because of the recession.
+Not only have they had to deal with the legal issues which lockdown and furloughing have brought, some now face having to make people redundant because of the recession.

 This puts more pressure on the typical outcomes expected of HR such as managing employee engagement, productivity, and retaining top talent.
 Add to this list the new challenges of remote working.
 Employees can feel disconnected and the usual touch points which occur naturally in the workplace, have disappeared.

 People are exhausted.
 COVID has meant that we’re not taking our usual week in Costa del Sol to rest and recuperate.
-It’s not quite the same holidaying at home, when home has been where we work.
+It’s not quite the same holidaying at home when home has been where we work.
 I found myself popping into my home office and steam cleaning the tiles during half term.
 We should have been in Crete.

 COVID has been like the perfect storm, in which a rare combination of circumstances has been slowly eroding individual and cultural resilience.
 So, what is it?
 The Cambridge Dictionary definition of resilience is: